Arbitrary-arity Tree Automata and QCTL: Application to

 Consider an \nAAPTA $\Aut=\tuple{\State,\state_0,\Trans,\prio}$ over $\Alp=2 ^\AtP$.
 Let~$Q$ be $\{\state_0,\ldots,\state_{n}\}$ and let~$D$ be the set of \kl{priorities} in~$\prio$ (in~the following, we~use~$D_{\geq k}$ to denote the subset of priorities greater than or equal to~$k$).
 Formally, we~define~$\Phi_\Aut$ as:

-In this formula, quantification over~$Q_0$ to~$Q_n$ is used to label the nodes of~$\Tree$ with states of~$\Aut$, and quantification over~$x_\varepsilon$ is used to characterise the \kl{root} of~$\Tree$; subformula~$\Phi_{\Trans}$~ensures that each node is labelled with exactly one state of~$\Aut$, and that the transition function is satisfied; the~second line of the formula encodes the \kl{parity acceptance} condition, requiring that the minimal repeated \kl{priority} along any infinite \kl{branch} is even: $\Br(B,u)$ states that the set of nodes labelled with~$B$ forms an infinite \kl{branch} from~$u$, and $\Suf(S,B,d)$ states that the set of nodes labelled with~$S$ is a suffix of the \kl{branch}~$B$ and contains only nodes whose labels in~$Q$ have \kl{priorities} larger than or equal to~$d$.
+In this formula, quantification over~$Q_0$ to~$Q_n$ is used to label the nodes of~$\Tree$ with states of~$\Aut$, and quantification over~$x_\varepsilon$ is used to characterise the \kl{root} of~$\Tree$; subformula~$\Phi_{\Trans}$~ensures that each node is labelled with exactly one state of~$\Aut$, and that the transition function is satisfied; the last part states that every infinite branch satisfies the parity condition.
+We have $\Phi_{\text{ root}}(x)$ defined as $\non (\exists y.\ \Edg(y,x))$.

 Consistency w.r.t.~the transition function is expressed as follows: